zayn309/House-Prices---Advanced-Regression-Techniques-Kaggle/README.md

 # House-Prices---Advanced-Regression-Techniques-Kaggle
-a full notebook for the house price prediction competition.
+a full notebook for the house price prediction competition including the data analysis, feature engineering and model building and evaluation.